andreamontanaro/matre-bot/README.md

 ## Built in Types!

-This project and the Discord.js library is written in TypeScript so all commands and Discord's API have strong typization for a better programming and refactoring experience.
+This project and the Discord.js library are written in TypeScript so all commands and Discord's API have strong typization for a better programming and refactoring experience.

 ## Contact me